Updated: Nov 11

 Has been on ten or more trips in a two-year period (two or more of these trips covered three days, in excess of 24 miles total).

 Is comfortable hiking and camping in a rainy environment, and has the confidence to teach others how to cope and remain calm in poor weather.

 Understands and can teach basic map reading skills.

 Can teach how to cook, how to treat water, how to setup tents, how to hang bear bags, and takes ownership of ensuring people have the proper gear to attend a hiking trip.

-Has been observed acting as a Trail Guide by a Mountain Blazer Trail Guide (this includes planning and executing a hiking trip, and teaching new or prospective members on the observed trip).
+Has been observed acting as a Group Leader by a Mountain Blazer Group Leader (this includes planning and executing a hiking trip, and teaching new or prospective members on the observed trip).